 Thru lets businesses replace FTP servers with a secure file sharing platform to distribute and manage all internal and external file transfers quickly and securely across the globe.
 Some of Thru’s differentiating features include:

 - Security and Auditing – Thru helps organizations remain compliant with strict regulations by providing security features to monitor user actions, regulate access and secure corporate data.
 All data in flight and at rest are protected with encryption and antivirus scanning.

 - Automation – Reduce the time needed to design, deploy and monitor complex file transfer environments using Thru’s MFTaaS solution set.

 - Ease of Management – Multiple FTP deployments can be cumbersome and difficult to manage.
 Thru supports multiple protocols for organizations to manage all file transfers from a single point of control.

 - Thru Dropbox™ – With Thru Dropbox™, there is no need to have IT set up personal FTP connections with multiple username and passwords.
 Thru users only need to know the email address of the recipient to send data securely.

 Thru offers the most flexible alternative to FTP in terms of deployment and integration.
-With features such as out-of-the-box integration with Microsoft Outlook and IBM Notes and a robust web services API, Thru easily replaces legacy FTP servers and empowers your organization with uninterrupted access to your content from anywhere.
+With features such as out-of-the-box integration with Microsoft Outlook and a robust web services API, Thru easily replaces legacy FTP servers and empowers your organization with uninterrupted access to your content from anywhere.

 To further evaluate Thru as a secure solution for replacing FTP servers, read our FTP Replacement White Paper.